CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 | DELISTED     | YES       | YES       | YES        | no                   | no                 | NONE          |                         |                       | Ecosystem  |

+(the following seems to only work on gitlab)

 ```json:table
 {
   "fields" : [